borkdominik/bigER2ORM/README.md

 ## Instructions

 > The following section covers the instructions to build **bigORM** from scratch.
-Instructions how to install **bigORM** from the Visual Studio Marketplace and how to use **bigORM** can be used can be found directly on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=BIGModelingTools.bigorm).
+Instructions how to install **bigORM** from the Visual Studio Marketplace and how to use the application can be found directly on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=BIGModelingTools.bigorm).

 ### Prerequisites